wbt-solutions/openproject_dart_sdk/doc/PrincipalsApi.md

 List principals

 List all principals.
-The client can choose to filter the principals similar to how work packages are filtered.
+The client can choose to filter the principals similar to how WorkPackages are filtered.
 In addition to the provided filters, the server will reduce the result set to only contain principals who are members in projects the client is allowed to see.

 ### Example
 ```dart